Punk rock: New York City

 That spring, Smith and Television shared a two-month-long weekend residency at CBGB that significantly raised the club's profile.
 The Television sets included Richard Hell's "Blank Generation", which became the scene's emblematic anthem.
 Soon after, Hell left Television and founded a band featuring a more stripped-down sound, the Heartbreakers, with former New York Dolls Johnny Thunders and Jerry Nolan.
 In August, Television recorded a single, "Little Johnny Jewel".
 In the words of John Walker, the record was "a turning point for the whole New York scene" if not quite for the punk rock sound itself – Hell's departure had left the band "significantly reduced in fringe aggression".
 Early in 1976, Hell left the Heartbreakers to form the Voidoids, described as "one of the most harshly uncompromising [punk] bands".
-That April, the Ramones' debut album was released by Sire Records; the first single was "Blitzkrieg Bop", opening with the rallying cry "Hey!
-Ho!
-Let's go!"
-According to a later description, "Like all cultural watersheds, Ramones was embraced by a discerning few and slagged off as a bad joke by the uncomprehending majority."
 The Cramps, whose core members were from Sacramento, California, and Akron, Ohio, had debuted at CBGB in November 1976, opening for the Dead Boys.
 They were soon playing regularly at Max's Kansas City and CBGB.

 At this early stage, the term punk applied to the scene in general, not necessarily a particular stylistic approach as it would later—the early New York punk bands represented a broad variety of influences.
 Among them, the Ramones, the Heartbreakers, Richard Hell and the Voidoids, and the Dead Boys were establishing a distinct musical style.
 Even where they diverged most clearly, in lyrical approach – the Ramones' apparent guilelessness at one extreme, Hell's conscious craft at the other – there was an abrasive attitude in common.
 Their shared attributes of minimalism and speed, however, had not yet come to define punk rock.